Cedar Rapids Announces Roster Moves

 CEDAR RAPIDS, Iowa - In conjunction with the Minnesota Twins, the Cedar Rapids Kernels announce the following roster moves effective today.

-RHP Alejandro Hidalgo and RHP Hunter Hoopes have been transferred from Cedar Rapids to AA Wichita.
+RHP Eston Stull has been transferred from Cedar Rapids to AA Wichita

-INF Rayne Doncon and INF Jay Thomason have been activated from the 7-day IL and are active immediately.
+LHP Gabriel Yanez has been transferred from Cedar Rapids to AAA St. Paul

-RHP Xander Hamilton has been activated from the 60-day IL and is active immediately.
+RHP Tanner Hall has been transferred to the 7-day IL with a right forearm strain

-RHP Matt Gabbert, RHP Ruddy Gomez and LHP Brennen Oxford have been transferred to Cedar Rapids from A Ft.
-Myers.
+RHP Ivan Romero has been transferred to Cedar Rapids from A Fort Myers

+LHP Garrett Horn has been acquired by the Twins in a trade from the Texas Rangers and assigned to Cedar Rapids

+LHP Matt Mikulski has been acquired by the Twins in a trade from the Houston Astros and assigned to Cedar Rapids

-Jersey numbers for Hamilton, Gabbert, Gomez and Oxford will be assigned upon arrival.
+Jersey numbers for Horn, Mikulski, Romero and Tait will be assigned upon arrival.

 These moves were announced by Minnesota Twins Manager, Minor League Operations Jason Davila.

-The 2025 Cedar Rapids roster currently sits at 29 active players, with 8 on the injured list.
+The 2025 Cedar Rapids roster currently sits at 26 active players, with ten on the injured list and one on the Temporarily Inactive List.

 - Cedar Rapids Announces Roster Moves - Cedar Rapids Kernels